GoogleCloudPlatform/pgadapter/samples/golang/gorm/README.md

 | Large CreateInBatches  | PGAdapter can handle at most 50 parameters in a prepared statement.
 A large number of rows in a `CreateInBatches` call can exceed this limit.
 Limit the batch size to a smaller number to prevent `gorm` from generating a statement with more than 50 parameters. |

 ### Migrations
 Migrations are not supported as Cloud Spanner does not support the full PostgreSQL DDL dialect.
 It is recommended to create the schema manually.
-Note that PGAdapter does support `create table if not exists` / `drop table if exists`.
 See [create_data_model.sql](create_data_model.sql) for the data model for this example.

 ### Generated Primary Keys